tedgusek/poursteady_error_log/README.md

 # Poursteady Error Log Retrieval System

-A clean, GitHub-friendly overview of how to fetch, parse, and aggregate error logs from multiple Poursteady machines over SSH using a local script streamed to the remote host.
+A clean overview of how to fetch, parse, and aggregate error logs from multiple Poursteady machines over SSH using a local script streamed to the remote host.

 ---